 #1- Replace Your Factory Speakers

 Typically, your factory speakers will be garbage.
 The carmakers do not really care about the speakers when they are designing your car, so they are an afterthought.
-One of the things you can do for the most immediate improvement is to get rid of those factory speakers.
+Knowing how much it cost to pay for a car one of the things you can do for the most immediate improvement is to get rid of those factory speakers.
 Just remove them and leave the wires capped so you can access them later.

 Next you need to get some good speakers.
 Ideally, you would get speakers that fit the existing holes in your door panels, most cars come with 4 or 6” speakers in the doors.
 Your speaker choice should be based on your listening preferences and budget.
 Speakers can be awfully expensive if you go all the way to the high-end models.
 Here are some popular speaker brands and the general price ranges you can expect to find: